catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 .. note::

-  Catalyst provides a number of popular images for general use.
+  Catalyst Cloud provides a number of popular images for general use.
 If your preferred image is not available, you may upload a custom image to Glance.

 Choose an Image ID, assign it to an environment variable, then export for later